Submissions for this award are now open until May 15th 2023 – 12am.

-It is time to reflect on diversity and inclusion in practice.
 The UKLA is proud to be at the forefront of diversity and inclusion in practice.
-The winners of the Brenda Eastwood Award for diversity and inclusion will be announced at the UKLA’s first virtual International Conference held from 2nd – 4th July, 2021.
+The winners of the Diversity and Inclusion: The Brenda Eastwood Award will be announced at the UKLA’s International Conference.`

 About Brenda Eastwood

 UKLA created the Diversity and Inclusion: The Brenda Eastwood Award in memory of our much loved friend and colleague who managed our office for many years.
 Brenda was patient, welcoming, generous, and she was someone who honoured and celebrated diversity.
 At that time, UKLA was and continues to be keen on expanding the Association’s reach to teachers who might not feel they are part of the UKLA ‘family’.
 This inspired the Association’s diversity and inclusion initiative.

 After the loss of UKLA’s wonderful colleague, it was particularly relevant to name this award after Brenda as her own life had been devoted to working for inclusion both in the UK and around the world.

 Aishah Rauf Teacher of English at Windsor High School, Halesowen, was recognised for her knowledge and passion of her subject specialism and the challenge to navigate the curriculum to make it relevant for the students in her care and the wider learning community.